Regenerative Agriculture Course

 Fee-free courses cannot be undertaken if previous fee-free course assessments are incomplete

-Minimum 48hrs notice is required if you cannot attend, so funded places can be offered to others
+A minimum of 48hrs notice is required if you cannot attend, so funded places can be offered to others